 RESULTS

-Flowchart of the data analysis procedure
+Flowchart of the Data Analysis Procedure

 A flowchart of the data analysis procedure used in this study is summarized in Figure 1.
 The fractions of tumor infiltrated immune cells and proportions of the immune and stromal component in the 182 cases of PAAD downloaded from TCGA were evaluated using the ESTIMATE and CIBERSORT algorithms.
 The tumor samples were evaluated based on the immune, stromal and ESTIMATE scores, and each cohort included its own set of differentially expressed genes.
 A total of 772 overlapping differentially expressed genes were found in the groups from the up & down-regulated immune and stromal scores.
 Using PPI network construction and Cox regression analysis to calculate the differentially expressed genes, an intersection analysis was applied to the datasets.
 Based on these analyses, we found that CXCL10 was closely associated with the prognosis of PAAD patients.
 Subsequently, analysis of survival, clinical correlation, validation and correlation were performed to evaluate the prognostic value of CXCL10.

-Remodeling of tumor immune infiltration and TME indices are closely related to clinico-pathological characteristics of PAAD
+Remodeling of Tumor Immune Infiltration and TME Indices are Closely Related to Clinico-pathological Characteristics of PAAD

-Based on the results of the ESTIMATE algorithms, the immune scores ranged from - 1174.45 to 3282.62.
-The stromal scores were distributed between -1658.47 to 2170.75, whilst the ESTIMATE scores ranged from -2795.35 to 4832.79.
+A previous study has been reported that the ESTIMATE algorithms, either the stromal or the immune score, are indicators of patient survival, relapse, metastasis and chemotherapeutic drug resistance .
 Higher immune or stromal scores represented larger amounts of immune or stromal components in the TME.
 The feasible association of the scores and clinico-pathological characteristics were then explored.
 The clinico-pathological characteristics of the PAAD patients are summarized in Supplementary Table1, which were analyzed after detecting the data.
 The data showed the immune, stromal and ESTIMATE scores were all significantly associated with gender as well as G1 and G2 histologically graded disease (Figure 2).
 The p values of gender were 0.039, 0.037 and 0.034 respectively, whilst the p values between G1 and G2 of histological grades were 0.035, 0.02 and 0.038, respectively.
-The immune scores were also positively related to stage I and II disease (Supplementary Figure 1A, p=0.046), however, no significance was found between the scores and the indicated clinico-pathological features ((Supplementary Figure 1B&2&3A).
+The immune scores were also positively related to stage I and II disease (Supplementary Figure 1A, p=0.046), however, no significance was found between the scores and the indicated clinico-pathological features (Supplementary Figure 1B&2&3A).
 These data suggested that the immune and stromal scores were closely related to the progression of PAAD.

-Identification of differentially expressed genes in tumor infiltrating immune cells and the TME
+Identification of Differentially Expressed Genes in Tumor Infiltrating Immune Cells and the TME

 According to the median score of the stromal and immune scores, the PAAD patients were divided into two groups.
 Differential expression analysis identified differentially expressed genes in the immune (both low and high scores) and stromal score groups (both low and high scores).
 Heat-maps displayed the differential expression of these genes.
 The up-regulated (logFC>0) genes represent genes that were significantly elevated compared to the down-regulated genes (logFC<0).
 Based on the immune scores, a total of 901 differentially expressed genes were acquired amongst which 822 genes were up-regulated and 79 genes were down-regulated (Figure 3A).
 Similarly, 1372 differentially expressed genes were obtained in the two stromal score groups amongst which 1103 genes were up-regulated and 169 genes were down-regulated (Figure 3B).
 Also, intersections between the high stromal and immune score group or the low stromal and immune score group were visualized in a Venn diagram.
-Data showed 715 common differentially expressed genes that were up-regulated in both the immune and stromal score groups, and 57 common differentially expressed genes that were down-regulated in both the immune and stromal score groups ((Supplementary Figure 3B).
+Data showed 715 common differentially expressed genes that were up-regulated in both the immune and stromal score groups, and 57 common differentially expressed genes that were down-regulated in both the immune and stromal score groups (Supplementary Figure 3B).
 A total of 772 differentially expressed genes may be crucial components of the TME.